gradle/gradle/design-docs/dependency-management.md

     - for an external module component:
         - `id` is a `ModuleComponentIdentifier` with correct `group`, `module`, `version` values.
         - `moduleVersion` has the same attributes as `id`.

-### Open issues

-- The results are actually component _instances_ rather than components (as per the definition above).
-Perhaps come up with a new name for 'component'.
-- Packages for the new types.
-- Convenience for casting selector and id?
-- Convenience for selecting things with a given id type or selector type?
-- Rename `DependencyResult` to use 'requirement' instead of 'dependency'.
-- Rename `ResolvedComponentResult.getId()` to something that is more explicit about the lack of guarantees.
-Maybe `getLocalId()` or ...
-- Rename internal class `ModuleVersionSelection` and its methods
-- Extract a `ModuleComponentMetadataDetails` out of `ComponentMetadataDetails` and use `ComponentIdentifier` instead of `ModuleVersionIdentifier` as id.

 ## Story: Dependency reports indicate the source of a component